renan-org/dev-trainign-aug6/_slides/02-renan-alm.md

 title: "Welcome to Renan's slide deck!"
 ---

-This is my contribution to the deck.
+This is my contribution to the slide deck.

 ![skatetocat](https://octodex.github.com/images/skatetocat.png)
 {: .center}